Maria Mercader Dead, CBS News Executive Dies At 54 From Coronavirus

 “Maria was part of all of our lives.
 Even when she was hospitalized — and she knew something was going on at CBS, she would call with counsel, encouragement, and would say ‘you can do this.’
 I called Maria a ‘warrior,’ she was.
 Maria was a gift we cherished.”

 As reported by CBS News, Mercader died from COVID-19 in a New York hospital after taking medical leave at the end of February for an unrelated matter.
-Before coronavirus, Mercader reportedly endured health battles from cancer and related illnesses for over two decades.
-According to the network, Mercader’s numerous surgeries and treatments left her vulnerable to coronavirus.
+Before contracting the novel coronavirus, Mercader reportedly endured health battles from cancer and related illnesses for over two decades.
+According to the network, Mercader’s numerous surgeries and treatments left her vulnerable to the deadly virus.

 We would joke that I’d survived one type of cancer and she’d survived all the others.
 And now we’ve lost her to this hideous virus.